Indian Muslims Took to Streets to Protest Against Netanyahu’s Visit

 During the trip, Mr. Netanyahu is supposed to visit various Indian cities, including Agra in Uttar Pradesh and Mumbai in Maharashtra.
 On Tuesday, he will launch the third annual Raisina Dialogue, a three-day geo-political conference in New Delhi that will be attended by more than 150 speakers and over 550 delegates from around 90 countries.

-India and Israel are expected to sign number of deals in various sectors, including defense, oil and gas, renewable energy, amended protocol for airports, cybersecurity, and co-production of films and documentaries.
+India and Israel are expected to sign a number of deals in various sectors, including defense, oil and gas, renewable energy, amended protocol for airports, cybersecurity, and co-production of films and documentaries.

 Mr. Netanyahu’s visit comes seven months after his Indian counterpart’s three-day trip to Israel.
 Mr. Modi has become the first Indian prime minister to visit the country.
 However, despite the country’s growing relationship with Israel, on December 21, India voted in favor of U.N.
 General Assembly resolution rejecting U.S. recognition of Jerusalem as the Israeli capital.

 The U.S. decision to recognize Jerusalem as the capital of Israel had evoked a sharp reaction from Indian Muslims and other social groups.
-More than ten million protestors marched at over thousand locations across the country on December 22.
+More than ten million protestors marched at over a thousand locations across the country on December 22.

 The latest visit of the Israeli leader is also mired into controversy with Indian Muslim organizations, human right groups, university students and several political parties holding demonstrations against Mr. Netanyahu’s visit.